Chase is known for its portfolio of business credit cards, which are among the best business cards out there.

-In this post I wanted to address the single question that I get the most often about these cards, which relates to what kind of rewards these cards earn.
+In this post, I’d like to address the single question that I get the most often Chase Ink business cards, which relates to what kind of rewards these cards earn.
 Do they earn cash back, travel rewards, or both?

-I can totally understand the confusion, given that the cards have different marketing (with some promoting travel rewards and others promoting cash rewards), one card has “Cash” in the name, etc. There’s quite a bit of nuance to this, so let me address this in a bit more detail.
+I can totally understand the confusion, given that the cards have different marketing (with some promoting travel rewards and others promoting cash rewards), one card has “Cash” in the name, etc. There’s quite a bit of nuance to this, so let’s take a closer look.

 Do they offer points that can be redeemed toward travel, do they offer cash back, or do they offer the flexibility for either?
 Across these four cards, you’ll find three different policies: